NEO-Research-Group/docker-101/README.md

 * *Image*: An image is a *container template*.
 There can be many running containers based on the same image.
 The relationship between container and image is the same as process and program (or object and class).

+* *Volume*: Storage unit, path in the host file system or temporal filesystem that we can mount at any point in a container.

 ## Basic commands

 You can use your own docker installation to follow the tutorial or go to [play with docker](https://labs.play-with-docker.com) if you don't want to install anything.